nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** Use the UP and DOWN arrow keys to scroll through previous commands in the Command Box.
+**Tip:** Use the UP and DOWN arrow keys to scroll through previous commands in the command box.
 This feature helps you reuse recent commands without retyping, making it faster for you to correct or repeat commands!
 </box>

 6. Refer to the [Features](#features) below for details of each command.